saharashahab/Hackathon_Team13/README.md

 Average Check - Ratio 27%

 Afterwards, the maximum desired values wihtin each of these critertia are defined by the team and are used to normalize the data.
+The purpose of normalizing the data is so that they can be multiplied by the defined weights.
+The final scores of each are then added up to obtain a value form 0-1, representing how much a patient should be prioritized, from 0 being deprioritized to 1 being crticial.